-12-012 Natural Resources Element
+12-012 Natural Resources

 Willard City is committed to protecting the Natural Resources that have enhanced its residential quality of life as well as the businesses of residents in and around the City.
-The people of Willard represent the greatest resource in the City and all policies regarding natural resource management should be developed not only to protect the land, but to protect the health, welfare, safety, and enjoyment of the its citizens of Willard.
+The people of Willard represent the greatest resource in the City and all policies regarding natural resource management should be developed not only to protect the land, but to protect the health, welfare, safety, and enjoyment of its citizens.

-Many factors contribute to the preservation of natural resources, not the least of which is one of which is protecting the farming and agricultural programs that have been developed by the farmers and ranchers in the area.
-Although the immediate consequence of this policy may not be realized ???, over a long term it will go further to develop an environment that is protected from outside development pressures and "over grazing" of homes than any other policy.
-Usually the farmers know more about long term range and land management than any political entity may ever know.
+Many factors contribute to the preservation of natural resources-one of which is protecting the farming and agricultural programs that have been developed by the farmers and ranchers in the area.
+Although the immediate consequence of this policy may not be realized, over a long term it will go further to develop an environment that is protected from outside development pressures and "over grazing" of homes than any other policy.
+Usually the farmers know more about long-term range and land management than any political entity may ever know.
 Other protection measures include detailed protection zones and mitigation measures developed by code, not only to protect the environment, wildlife and scenic views enjoyed by the residents of the City but also protection from geologic and other natural or man-made hazards.